r0sa-bio-digital/content-publishing-ecosystem/README.md

 				* selling of content equity
 				* monitoring of assets structure and performance
 				* monitoring of funded authors performance
-			* `update main busines-model according to new entities`
+			* update main busines-model according to new entities
-			* move fund-equity model to main busines-model graph
 		* Perform first pitch for investors
-			* read WAX blockchain presentation materials on [wax.io](https://wax.io)
+			* cross-review presentation materials
-			* make crypto-oriented pitch scenario
-			* unify and align all materials to the scenario
+			* `contact potential investors`
-			* organise conference call with all interested participants
+			* schedule meetings with all interested participants
 		* Improve content management functionality
 			* the goal: allow user to perform complete content creation/distribution cycle using web frontend only
 			* user dashboard frontend